 Manufactured by the Rocketdyne division of North American Aviation, the J-2 is an upper stage engine producing 225,000 pounds of thrust, via the biopropellant mixture of liquid hydrogen (LH2) and liquid oxygen (LOX).
 The engine can be restarted in flight as was the case when after achieving earth orbit it was ignited a second time to propel the Apollo spacecraft toward the moon.
 Stabilising scissor ducts are used to support the fuel inlet bellows as they bend and rotate during engine gimbaling.

-Modeled with Lightwave 9.0
+Created with Lightwave 9.6

 Suitable for HD video, high-res film close-ups and print

 Accurate representation of J-2 engine using original imperial scale of feet and inches.

 HDRI skydome used in preview images NOT included in file.